SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 ## Further Reading About Git

 The following resources are highly recommended!

 - [Learn git concepts, not commands](https://dev.to/unseenwizzard/learn-git-concepts-not-commands-4gjc)
 - [Pro Git](https://git-scm.com/book/en/v2)

-- Include this "Learn git concepts, not commands" resource https://dev.to/unseenwizzard/learn-git-concepts-not-commands-4gjc
-- Mention GitHub Desktop and Sourcetree as other tools that may be of interest, but that are beyond the scope of this document (ask your team for recommendations, suggestions -- note that neither of these tools are necessary)
-- If you want to know more about Git in general, this guide is very useful: https://git-scm.com/book/en/v2

 ## Making Updates to the Documentation Repository